Partial update of a resource

 Benefits:

-• your API expresses exactly what you can update on a business point of view:
+- your API expresses exactly what you can update on a business point of view:

 Updating the address or the email may be performed on different moments of the User lifecycle, with specific business rules.
 Some other fields of the User may not be open to modification.
-Having different endpoints for each of these business operations clearly indicates that they are separate, and does not let the API Client decide what field he wants to update or not.
+Having different endpoints for each of these business operations clearly indicates that they are separate, and does not let the API Client decide what field he wants to update or not. - you avoid the drawbacks of

 Drawbacks:

-• this is not suited if you need flexibility on the fields you want to update
+- this is not suited if you need flexibility on the fields you want to update

-• obviously, you end up with more endpoints on your API (but is that really a problem?)
+- obviously, you end up with more endpoints on your API (but is that really a problem?)

 # Why not PATCH?

-In the REST standard, PATCH is usually described as the HTTP verb to use in case of a partial update.
+is usually described as the HTTP verb to use in case of a partial update.

-Nevertheless, we discourage from using PATCH:
+Nevertheless, we discourage from using PATCH

-the format of the payload indicating the changes to apply on the resource is not specified in the HTTP RFC (opens new window).
 It means that the Client will have to read your documentation to understand how the payload should be formatted to update only the address.

 To compensate this grey area, several standards have been proposed, such as: